|

 all detective yarns framed around Earl Derr Biggers' Oriental sleuth, Chan in this instance sets out to solve a baffling murder

-the cast excepting the police and master detective suspected.
-That's a highly familiar film formula, but here it is made plausible
+in the cast excepting the police and master detective suspected.
+That's a highly familiar film formula, but here it

 FILM NOTES: